feathersjs/feathers/docs/api/schema/typebox.md

 ### querySyntax

-`querySyntax(definition)` returns a schema to validate the [Feathers query syntax](../databases/querying.md) for all properties in a TypeBox definition.
+`querySyntax(definition, extensions, options)` returns a schema to validate the [Feathers query syntax](../databases/querying.md) for all properties in a TypeBox definition.

 ```ts
 import { querySyntax } from '@feathersjs/typebox'